-An administrator who is familiar with a system like Kubernetes can peruse a list of pre-built rules to learn what policies other people have used and quickly implement and customize those rules.
+An administrator who is familiar with a system like Kubernetes can review Styra's list of pre-built rules to learn what policies other people have used and quickly implement and customize those rules.
 An administrator can optionally write custom rules in Rego.

 For users who are familiar with outside policy definitions, such as PCI-DSS can utilize policy-packs to understand how to map those outside policy definitions down onto specific DAS system-types.
 For example, there is a policy pack for PCI-DSS that is mapped down onto Kubernetes.

 Not all of those interfaces are available for all DAS Systems and all policy types within those systems.
 Today, Kubernetes is the most advanced in terms of policy authoring and supports all three interfaces.
 For more information about policy authoring for individual DAS Systems, see write custom rules page.